 Statistical analyses.
 We employed a series of Generalized Linear Mixed Models (GLMMs) using the lme4 package (Bates et al. 2015) in R version 4.1.2 (R Development Core Team, 2022).
-We included the following as response variables for each model: (1) total arthropod biomass sampled per plant, (2) spider abundance (Araneae), (3) caterpillar abundance (Lepidoptera), (4) herbivorous true bug abundance (Hemiptera) (5) tree cricket and katydid abundance (Orthoptera) (6) N content of herbivorous insects and (7) N content of spiders.
+We included the following as response variables for successive models: (1) total arthropod biomass sampled per plant, (2) spider abundance (Araneae), (3) caterpillar abundance (Lepidoptera), (4) herbivorous true bug abundance (Hemiptera) (5) tree cricket and katydid abundance (Orthoptera) (6) N content of herbivorous insects and (7) N content of spiders.
 Arthropod biomass was fitted as a normally distributed GLMM after log-transformation and included both host plant species and bird exclusion treatment as fixed effects, and branch as a random effect.
 All abundance models were fitted with a negative binomial GLMM.
 In abundance models, invasive status (yes or no) was a fixed effect along with bird-exclusion treatment, and branch and host-plant species were included as random effects.
 Samples taken across the three sampling periods were pooled together in arthropod models to avoid pseudoreplication (Clark et al. 2016).
 Nitrogen content models were fit with a normal distribution, but since all arthropod samples were pooled across sampling periods and only taken from exclusion branches, only host-plant species was used as a main effect (GLM).
 Post-hoc tests comparing changes in biomass, abundance, and nitrogen content were run using the emmeans package in R (Lenth 2016).
 Differences were investigated between pooled native plants and each individual invasive plant using Dunnett’s method for P-value adjustment in unplanned contrasts.
 P-values and critical values were determined using the car package with analysis of deviance tests and χ2 test statistics (Fox et al 2015).

 Log-response ratios.
 A follow-up GLM was employed using LRRs (log-response ratios) of exclusion treatments to investigate the interspecific variation in bird predation effects across all host plant species (Singer et al. 2012).
 LLRs, when used to evaluate the effects of natural enemy exclusion, provide insight into whether the interaction strength of top-down effects vary according to different environmental variables (Chaguaceda et al. 2021, Wooton 1997).
 In this case, we used a LRR modified from Hedges et al. (1999) as the natural log of the combined arthropod biomass on exclusion branches divided by the arthropod biomass on control branches.
 LLR calculated in this way tests the prediction that bird predation is weaker on invasive plants, testing the predictions of the ‘weaker predatory effects hypothesis’.